ON THIS PAGE: You will learn about the different ways doctors use to treat people with ALL. To see other pages, use the menu.

 Recovery from leukemia is not always possible.
-If treatment is not successful, the disease may be called advanced or terminal leukemia.
+If the cancer cannot be cured or controlled, the disease may be called advanced or terminal.

-Patients who have advanced leukemia and who are expected to live less than six months may want to consider a type of palliative care called hospice care.
+Patients who have advanced leukemia and who are expected to live less than 6 months may want to consider a type of palliative care called hospice care.
 Hospice care is designed to provide the best possible quality of life for people who are near the end of life.
 You and your family are encouraged to think about where you would be most comfortable: at home, in the hospital, or in a hospice environment.
 Nursing care and special equipment can make staying at home a workable alternative for many families.
 Learn more about advanced cancer care planning .

 After the death of a loved one, many people need support to help them cope with the loss.
-Learn more about grief and bereavement .
+Learn more about grief and loss .